Chalarangelo/30-seconds-of-interviews/README.md

 <br>[⬆ Back to top](#table-of-contents)

-### NodeJS uses a callback pattern in many instances where if an error were returned it will pass it as the first argument to the callback.
+### NodeJS often uses a callback pattern where if an error is encountered during execution, this error is passed as the first argument to the callback.
 What are the advantages of this pattern?

 ```js
 fs.readFile(filePath, function(err, data) {